Geeksltd/Programming.Tips/docs/Methods.md

 - To do B we…
 - To do C we…

 Learning to think this way is very important.
-It is the key to keeping functions short and making sure they do “one thing.”
+It is the key to keeping methods short and making sure they do “one thing.”
 Making the code read like a top-down set of TO paragraphs is an effective technique for keeping the abstraction level consistent.

 **Dependent methods:** If one method calls another, they should be vertically close in the source file, and the caller should be above the callee where possible.
 This gives the program a natural flow and enhances the readability of the whole module.